canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q3/QuestionText.md

 - Attributes:
     - An array of `String` called **ingredients**
-    - Note that neither of these attributes should be visible from another class
+    - Note that this attribute should not be visible from another class

 - Constructors:
     - A single constructor with a parameter of an array of `String` that initalzies the **ingredients** attribute